Soul707/Skid-Redeemer/README.md

 # Skid-Redeemer ( AutoFlow )

-# Here is the Cracked-Version of Your "Fastest & Best Redeemer" of the Community
+# Witness the Cracked-Version of Your 'Fastest & Best Redeemer' of the Community...

+# What is a Cracked-Version?
+The Cracked Version provides full code access, bypassing the need for key authentication.
+You **No** longer have to purchase a license key from its Skid developer, Sparkle.
+Enjoy!

+# Leaked by - Soul707